Connect with others who understand.

 • Fried foods, such as french fries

-• Gluten — A protein in wheat, rye, and barley that can cause inflammation in the gut
+• Gluten — A protein in wheat, rye, and barley that causes inflammation in people with celiac disease

-Saturated fatty acids are also risk factors for psoriasis flares.
+Saturated fats may also raise the risk of psoriasis flares.
 Saturated fat is found in foods like butter, fatty meats, cured meats such as bacon and sausage, and cheese.
-Palm oil, which is often used in processed foods, is also high in saturated fat.
-High-fat diets can contribute to a high body weight, another risk factor for psoriasis flares.
+High-fat diets can contribute to weight gain, another risk factor for psoriasis flares.

 Injury to Skin

 Researchers don’t fully understand what causes the Koebner phenomenon.
-People with psoriasis who experience this reaction usually flare 10 to 20 days after the injury.
-Minor skin injuries from common occurrences such as sunburn or vaccinations can also trigger the Koebner phenomenon, leading to new psoriasis plaques.
+People with psoriasis who have this reaction usually develop a flare 10 to 20 days after the injury.
+Minor skin injuries like sunburn or getting a vaccine can sometimes cause new psoriasis plaques to form.

 Changes in Weather

 Sun exposure is another factor.
-Although sunburn can trigger flare-ups, controlled exposure to sunlight may help improve symptoms by providing skin with vitamin D.
+Although sunburn can trigger flare-ups, getting some sunlight may help improve symptoms by increasing vitamin D levels.

 Hormonal Changes

 Hormonal changes can lead to psoriasis flare-ups, especially during puberty, after pregnancy, and during menopause.
-These shifts in hormones can trigger disease activity, worsening symptoms for some people with psoriasis.
+These hormone shifts may make psoriasis symptoms worse.
+“My psoriasis peaked while I was going through menopause,” one member reported.

 Infection

-Viral infections such as the flu or common cold can also cause severe flares in people with plaque psoriasis or general pustular psoriasis.
-Upper respiratory infections like influenza B are among the common triggers.
+Viral infections such as the flu or common cold can also cause severe flares in people with psoriasis.
+Upper respiratory infections, including influenza B, are among the common triggers.

 Have you identified any triggers for your psoriasis flares?
-What helps you get through a flare-up?
-Share your experience in the comments below or on your Activities page.
+Let others know in the comments below.

 References